-Note: Shared drives are turned on by default for new G Suite accounts.
-If your organization signed up for a G Suite account before July 2017, you may need to turn on shared drives for your domain or specific organizational units.
-Learn more
+Note: If your organization signed up for or upgraded a Google Workspace account before July 2017, you might need to turn on shared drives for your users.
+For details, see Manage shared drive users and activity.

 |Find files and folders after an employee leaves||Your organization owns the files in a shared drive, not an individual.
 When an employee leaves and an admin deletes their account, their files remain in shared drives.|